TomatenKuchenDEV/docs/docs/mcupdate.md

 :::warn Permissions

-For the setup the bot requires enough permissions for editing and deleting messages in the current channel.
+For the setup, the bot requires permissions for editing and deleting messages in the current channel.

 :::